-A vegan or plant-based diet has been shown to reduce risk for several chronic illnesses and many people report a reduced incidence of viruses and other common bugs.
+A plant-based diet has been shown to reduce risk for several chronic illnesses and many people report a reduced incidence of viruses and other common bugs.
 However, it's not foolproof.
-Vegans are human.
-Vegans get sick, too.
+People who eat mostly plants are human and get sick too.
 Here are 6 ways to strengthen your immunity...

 The lymphatic system is perpetuated and stimulated by movement.
 Contracting muscles via exercise and moving around helps circulate lymph fluid which removes toxins, provides nutrients, and encourages optimal immune function.